-Established in 1960, the New York State Council on the Arts is a funding agency that supports activities of non-profit organizations in the state and helps to bring artistic performances and high quality programs to the state's residents.
-The Council invites non-profit organizations that meet eligibility requirements to apply for local assistance funds to provide cultural services to the people through cultural services contracts.
+Established in 1960, the New York State Council on the Arts is a funding agency that provides support towards the activities of nonprofit organizations in the state and helps to bring artistic performances and high quality programs to the state's residents.
+The Council invites nonprofit organizations that meet eligibility requirements to apply for local assistance funds to provide cultural services to the people through Cultural Services contracts.
 These services cover a broad range of activities.
 The State and Local Partnership Program (SLP) fosters the growth and development of the arts and culture at the local level.
 SLP primarily supports multi-arts organizations that are committed to the long-term cultural development of their communities or regions.
-Financial support is currently available in 16 program areas including architecture, planning and design, arts in education, capital projects, dance, electronic media and film, folk arts, literature, museum, music, theater and visual arts, and state and local partnerships.
+Financial support is currently available in 16 program areas including architecture, planning and design, arts in education, capital projects, dance electronic media and film, folk arts, literature, museum, music, theater and visual arts, and state and local partnerships.